Illicit Discharges

 The sooner we learn about these incidents, the better our chances of finding the source and correcting the problem.

-What does an Illicit Discharge commonly look like?
+What does an Illicit Discharge look like?